futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

 Having a shared agreement on the communication channels is a prerequisite for efficient communication, makes things more transparent between parties, and promotes trust.
 Information is more likely to be shared and less likely to become siloed, and potential worries and problems are brought up earlier.
-Stakeholders are more likely to stay in sync with each other, and less time and energy is spent on communicating via different channels.
+Fewer and clearer communication channels helps people stay in sync.

 Having met the people you are building the project with makes it easier to communicate textually.
 Knowing how to reach people even if you are not in contact on a daily basis pays off when quick actions need to be done.